Researchers

 Aurelia Tamò-Larrieux

-Vlada Druta is a doctoral candidate at Lausanne University (UNIL-FDCA), specializing in artificial intelligence in the judiciary.
+Vlada Druta is a doctoral candidate at the University of Lausanne (FDCA-UNIL).
+She is specializing in artificial intelligence in the judiciary.
 Her expertise includes risk assessment tools in the justice system, information retrieval systems, technology adoption in the judiciary, and the impact of AI on human rights and human dignity.

 Dr. Clement Guitton